 The dollar amounts shown on Form 1095-C don’t match what I paid for my health benefits, why not?

-Line 15 of Form 1095-C shows how much you would have paid per month for single coverage under the least expensive WSU health plan available to you in 2016.
+Line 15 of Form 1095-C shows how much you would have paid per month for single coverage under the least expensive WSU health plan available to you in the previous tax year.
 The IRS requires the university to report this information to demonstrate the affordability of your health plan options.
-It will not reflect your actual monthly premium in 2016 if you chose a higher-cost plan or covered any dependents.
+It will not reflect your actual monthly premiums paid if you chose a higher-cost plan or covered any dependents.

-No. Form 1095 does not replace you W-2 or any other tax documents.
-For more information, visit irs.gov/affordable-care-act or consult with a qualified tax advisor.
+No. Form 1095 does not replace your W-2 or any other tax documents.
+For more information, visit the IRS 1095 info page or consult with a qualified tax advisor.